Asymptotics of Systemic Risk in a Renewal Model with Multiple Business Lines and Heterogeneous Claims: Proof of main results

-{\bf Acknowledgements.} Y. Liu acknowledges financial support from the National Natural Science Foundation of China (Grant No. 12401624), The Chinese University of Hong Kong, Shenzhen research startup fund (Grant No. UDF01003336) and Shenzhen Science and Technology Program (Grant No. RCBS20231211090814028) and is partly supported by the Guangdong Provincial Key Laboratory of Mathematical Foundations for Artificial Intelligence (Grant No. 2023B1212010001).
-B. Geng acknowledges financial support from the research startup fund (Grant No. S020318033/015) at the Anhui University and the Provincial Natural Science Research Project of Anhui Colleges (Grant No. 2024AH050037).
+{\bf Acknowledgements.} {The authors are grateful to the editors and two anonymous referees for valuable comments that have greatly improved this paper.} B. Geng acknowledges financial support from the research startup fund (Grant No. S020318033/015) at Anhui University and the Provincial Natural Science Research Project of Anhui Colleges (Grant No. 2024AH050037).
+Y. Liu acknowledges financial support from the National Natural Science Foundation of China (Grant No. 12401624), The Chinese University of Hong Kong, Shenzhen research startup fund (Grant No. UDF01003336) and Shenzhen Science and Technology Program (Grant Nos.
+RCBS20231211090814028, JCYJ20250604141203005, 2023TC0177), and is partly supported by the Guangdong Provincial Key Laboratory of Mathematical Foundations for Artificial Intelligence (Grant No. 2023B1212010001).
 The authors are grateful to members of the research group on financial mathematics and risk management at The Chinese University of Hong Kong, Shenzhen for their useful feedback and conversations.